yassineben92/mcp-lol-server/README.md

 npm start
 ```

 The server exposes a health check at `/health` and provides an SSE endpoint at `/sse` for MCP clients.
+CORS is enabled so the server can be called from any origin.

 ## Tools disponibles